Home » Faculty of Education » staff

 Full-Time Staff

-Dr. Sok Soth
+Prof. Dr. Sok Soth

 Dr. Keng Chansopheak

-Mr. Sot Visal
+Sot Visal

-Sot Visal earned his bachelor’s degree in Teaching English as a Foreign Language from the Institute of Foreign Languages (IFL), RPPP in 2010.
-He also obtained his master’s degree in Educational Administration and Leadership with an outstanding award from RUPP in 2014.
-He is currently a contractual lecturer and researcher at the Faculty of Education.
-His teaching specializations include Introductory to Research, Quantitative Research and Educational Leadership and Management.
-His research area and interests encompass Program Evaluation, Schools Leadership and Management, In-service Trainings and Professional Development and English Language Teaching and Learning.
-He had involved in several research projects such as Tracer Study of the Master Education Program (RUPP), Multi-Grades Teaching in Cambodia (MoEYS, UNESCO and RUPP), and The Effectiveness of VSO Teaching Methods, Resources and Trainings for Primary Schools Teaching English Subject Grades 4 in Cambodia (VSO).
+Sot Visal earned his Bachelor's degree in Teaching English as a Foreign Language from the Institute of Foreign Languages (IFL) at the Royal University of Phnom Penh (RUPP) in 2010.
+He further distinguished himself by obtaining a Master's degree in Educational Administration and Leadership with an outstanding award from RUPP in 2014.
+Currently, he serves as the head of Educational Studies Département, Faculty of Education, Royal University of Phnom Penh.
+His teaching specializations include Introduction to Research, Quantitative Research, and Educational Leadership and Management.
+Sot Visal's research interests cover a wide range of areas, including Program Evaluation, School Leadership and Management, In-Service Training and Professional Development, and English Language Teaching and Learning.
+He has been involved in several significant research projects, such as the Tracer Study of the Master of Education Program at RUPP, the Multi-Grades Teaching in Cambodia initiative in collaboration with MoEYS, UNESCO, and RUPP, and the study on the Effectiveness of VSO Teaching Methods, Resources, and Trainings for Primary School English Teaching in Grade 4 in Cambodia, conducted by VSO.

 Mr. Heng Nareth